-The coronavirus has been a sudden, unexpected challenge for almost all of us, both personally and professionally.
+The coronavirus was a sudden, unexpected challenge for almost all of us, both personally and professionally.
 If your small business has been disrupted and significantly affected by the crisis, you’re not alone.
 In fact, over 90 percent of small businesses have been negatively impacted by the virus.

 Revisit Your Business Plan

 Your business plan is the foundation of your operational and strategic approach and provides a roadmap for keeping your business on track.
 With significant changes in the current economy, consider revisiting your current plan as you make adjustments for your business’s present and future.
 Like many small businesses, getting through this crisis may be your only goal right now, which is understandable.
 But to help you accomplish this, a modified business plan is probably needed.
-If you have not yet completed your business plan or need assistance revising one, you will find helpful tips in this eBook.
+If you have not yet completed your business plan or need assistance revising one, read our helpful and comprehensive eBook or listen to the audiobook version.

 Of course, you will need to share any new business modifications with your team.
 Let them know about your plans, outline their new roles and the expectations you have for them.
 When doing so, project a sense of calm – they are probably feeling very uncertain right now.
 Consider meeting at least weekly so that everyone shares your vision.
 In these times when so many of us are working remotely, utilize teleconference resources like Zoom and Google Hangouts to have face-to-face meetings even when you can’t be together.